 One of the more common scenarios in which we are contacted involves a business person, usually the director of a limited company, who is facing increased creditor pressure.
-As the pressure from an unpaid debt mounts, the creditor begins to threaten via legal means – firstly a Statutory Demand or County Court Judgement, and finally a winding up petition.

 This final demand letter usually states that if the debt is not paid within a certain period, then there will be an attempt to wind up the company through the courts.

 Here is our advice if that’s the situation you find yourself in.

 (1) Avoid the Winding up Petition at All Costs

 Once a creditor applies to the courts for a winding up petition, they have pulled a tough card from which recovery is challenging, albeit not impossible.
 The purpose of the petition is to ask for the court’s help in recognising their failed attempt to have the debt paid and, as a result, forcibly liquidating your company.

 Of course, if you can demonstrate that you have maintained clear communication with them, and are in a position to pay the debt, then you will be in a strong position to stop the petition in its tracks.
 Whether this is not the case, you will need to act swiftly.

 With the possibility of the end of your company, and its dissolution from the register at Companies House, it is imperative you find a means of appeasing your creditor, whether it’s through an informal payment plan, a finance agreement, or a formal payment scheme like a Company Voluntary Arrangement.

 We recommend you call us at the earliest opportunity to discuss your options, if you’re facing the threat of Winding Up.
 We don’t charge for initial advice and you may find it a huge relief to know your options.

 What will a Winding up Petition Mean for My Company?